 Third and Fourth Quarters: Extensions and Last Chances

 September 15: If you pay estimated taxes, your estimated tax payment is due for the third quarter of the current year.
-This is the final estimated tax payment you’ll make this year.
+This is the final estimated tax payment you have to make this year.

-October 15: If you filed an extension, this date is your new tax filing deadline.
-If you still aren’t able to file, call the IRS.
-It’s also the deadline to re-characterize an IRA contribution.
+October 17: If you filed an extension, this date is your new tax filing deadline.
+Most years this extended deadline falls on October 15, so be sure to only apply this date to your 2016 calendar.
+If you still aren’t able to file by the time this deadline rolls around, call the IRS.

 December 31: This is the last day to convert a traditional IRA to a Roth IRA, contribute to a 529 college savings plan, and take your annual required minimum distribution (RMD), unless it’s your first.